 Predictably, CNN’s widespread feature posted both on their site as well as many social media outlets contained erroneous, outdated information on endometriosis, sparking immediate backlash from countless sufferers (all far more educated on their disease than the sources behind CNN’s article).
 We would be remiss if we did not also respond on behalf of our patients and those struggling with endometriosis, and have shared a copy of our response posted to the producers below.

 Updated 2/13/16: as of this writing, countless responses have spiraled out across social media; CNN has yet to respond to any – however, they did make subtle changes in their article.
 Instead of ‘absolute cure,’ the statement now reads ‘hysterectomy may be the only cure’ – still incorrect.
 Sampson’s Theory is also still cited, as are the other areas of debate we responded to.
 Unfortunately, as of this writing, the same information found in CNN’s article now also appears in over 150,000 subsequent media/news articles and videos – including a viral feature on Good Morning America, further contributing to the spread of misinformation.
 Updated 6/15/16: while no corrections were ever made to this specific article, Ms. Dunham later acknowledged that her statement in a video she widely shared, in which she said “Lupron is the same as surgery,” was not entirely accurate.
+We thank her for clarifying.

 Sent to CNN and publicly posted on February 9, 2016 — This entire article is straight out of the Old Wives’ Tale playbook.
 An opportunity to share helpful information with a broad cross section of society has again been squandered by media that remains too irresponsible to undertake actual research required to report authoritatively on the disease, instead opting for the superficial “first five hits on Google” approach.
 The legacy of misinformation enshrouding endometriosis unfortunately continues to be shared in perpetuity by sources like this – and even from well-meaning, well-respected providers to patients, from medical educators to next-generation healthcare professionals, from health publishers to media, from parents to children, from generation to generation; and even from some of the very organizations founded to advocate for the disease.
 The enduring lack of awareness at every level of society continues to undermine endometriosis, despite its status as a true community health crisis.
 Misinformation remains ubiquitous, pervading the media, healthcare community and general public alike – and once again, fails the individual with the disease.